Seizure and sale of tangible personal property

 The Commissioner of Justice has the right to enter housingeven if the debtor is absent or refuses to let him in.

-At the end of the seizure, the Commissioner of Justice shall draw up a act of attachment.
+At the end of his visit, the Commissioner of Justice writes one of the following 2 documents:

 The debtor may arrange for the amicable sale of the seized property within one month of the seizure.